Mission Statement

 X-IX BCE

 Crimean Tatars have roots tracing back to the Bronze and Iron Ages.
-Their ethnogenesis originated by 28 nations and ethnic groups of the Crimean Peninsula and Northern Black Sea region, including Taurians, Cimmerians, Scythians, Hellenes, Sarmatians, Alans, Goths, Khazars, Pechenegs, and Cumans.
+Their ethnogenesis originated by 28 ethnic groups of the Crimean Peninsula and Northern Black Sea region, including Taurians, Cimmerians, Scythians, Hellenes, Sarmatians, Alans, Goths, Khazars, Pechenegs, and Cumans.
 (Y. Vozgrin, 2013)

 1055

-Historical records indicate that the Crimean Tatars, with their capital city in Eski Qırım, have been present in Crimea since at least 1055 CE.
+Historical records indicate that Crimean Tatars, with their capital city in Eski Qırım, have been present in Crimea since at least 1055 CE.
 (Adam Naruszewicz, 1788)

 1441